sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ##### Resilient

-While all hurroc are physically tenacious, you have a particularly tough physique and determined mindset thatís unusually difficult to harm.
+While all hurroc are physically tenacious, you have a particularly tough physique and determined mindset that√≠s unusually difficult to harm.
 You gain the following traits:

-**Naturally Armored.** While you arenít wearing armor, your AC equals 13 + your Constitution modifier.
+**Naturally Armored.** While you aren√≠t wearing armor, your AC equals 13 + your Constitution modifier.
 You can use a shield and still gain this benefit.

 **Diehard.** When you are reduced to 0 hit points, you are instead reduced to 1 hit point.
 You cannot use this trait again until you have taken a long rest.